aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 ### Test Results by Distance Device Travelled

 The test device deployed could determine its location through GPS.
 The Vector object considers the distance between the LocationTest prior to an EndpointTest and the LocationTest afterwards.
-Comparing each Vector's distance property to its response time we produce a scatter plot.
+By comparing each Vector's distance property to its response time, we produce a scatter plot.
 Then we categorise the points by the EndpointTest's success, on device failure or reference check failure.
 The live graph is available [here](https://landgateapitest.appspot.com/graphs?campaignName=production_campaign&graphName=graph12).

 ![A scatterplot of distance device travelled (metres) versus response time (seconds) for each Vector object](Graphics/Charts/Distance Vs Response Time Scatter.png)

 The green successful tests show a loose trend of increasing response time in line with increasing distance travelled.

-The orange failed on device category exhibit three distinct horizontal bands of response times.
+The orange "failed on device" category exhibit three distinct horizontal bands of response times.
 The bottommost band are the shortest response times, notably so as they are at most 1/100th of a second.
 These are the cases where the device had no mobile network connection at all and aborted the request immediately without even an attempt to send it to the server.

-The middle band of on device failures are those with similar response times to many successful requests.
-These are the tests cancelled part-way through.
-They had an open link to the server but the test was interrupted by an incoming phone call or the app was otherwise switched to the background.
-In line with the application's design goals these tests are aborted, their response time recorded and marked as on device failures.
+The middle band of "on device failures" are those with similar response times to many successful requests.
+These are the tests cancelled before completion.
+They had a successful link to the server but the test was interrupted by an incoming phone call or the app was otherwise switched to the background.
+In line with the application's design goals these tests were aborted, their response time recorded and marked as on device failures.

-The uppermost band form a clear line aorund 30 seconds in response time.
+The uppermost band forms a clear line around 30 seconds in response time.
 This is the standard time-out length for a web service request on an iOS device.
 Requests without a response are aborted by the system.
-Interestingly, the majority of these failures occured when the device travelled more than 100m.
+Interestingly, the majority of these failures occurred when the device travelled more than 100m.

 The tests which failed their reference check appear to follow a similar trend to the successful tests.
 This is due to the fact that their web service requests were able to complete successfully from the device's point of view.

-The scatterplot shows enough noise to produce R squared values that are less than ideal.
+The scatterplot shows enough noise to produce R-squared values that are less than ideal.
 Each value of distance produces a range of response times due to several factors, most notably the response payload size varies by request type.
 Distance values are not perfect either as we must give consideration to the GPS receiver's desired and possible accuracy.

 ## Discussion

 As other studies showed, JSON responses are lighter and faster to download.
 They are thus better suited to mobile devices where data caps and slower mobile networks are real limitations.
-XML and GML suit situations where strict adherence to schema is critical to process success.
+XML and GML suit situations where strict adherence to a schema is critical to process success.

 The frequency distributions of response times are heavily skewed towards shorter timeframes.
 Regardless of the dimension studied (for instance OGC versus Esri, XML versus JSON versus image data) the bulk of response times fell within the same order of magnitude.
 The fact that our charts need a logarithmic axis for response time to show the interquartile range indicates that Landgate's servers are suitable for the range of mobile situations investigated.

 LandgateAPITest discovered only 79 reference check failures.
 This is, admittedly, a small sample set from which to draw conclusions on whether geographic servers return incorrect or incomplete data in specific circumstances.
 A few orders of magnitude more such errors could substantiate conclusions.
-Unfortunately this would require more time and data download limit than this study has resources to allow.
+Unfortunately, this would require more time and data download limit than this study has resources to allow.

 The finding that failures are more frequent with increasing distance travelled is not an issue with Landgate's servers.
 Longer distances travelled during tests are an outcome of highway speed travel where the device is more likely to encounter signal interruptions or inferior signal strength.

 According to this work, incorrect data is delivered only 0.6% of the time.
-If we extend from this finding, we can assume that there are few situations where this would be a critical hinderance for a mobile device.
+If we extend from this finding, we can assume that there are few situations where this would be a critical hindrance for a mobile device.

-The OASIS web service quality standard {Kim:2012wm} calls for calculation of Availability, Accessability and Successability (among others).
-These are predicated on the assumption that the testing device is guaranteed access to the internet in order to perform its tests.
+The OASIS web service quality standard {Kim:2012wm} calls for calculation of Availability, Accessibility and Successability (among others).
+These are predicated on the assumption that the testing device is guaranteed access to the internet to perform its tests.
 In other words, the testing device is assumed to be infallible while the tested service is not.
 This is entirely possible to achieve in controlled conditions, the testing machine simply does not send a request when it is not certain of success, or ignores tests where certain preconditions of controlled experiment are not met.
 The output then is a percentage of tests where the tester was able to contact the service, the difference from 100% being entirely the fault of the service.

 LandgateAPITest's methodology does not assume as given nor control its connection to the internet.
 The application proceeds with a test so long as there is some connectivity, regardless of its reliability.
 A failed request which timed out (and hence received a "0" response code from the iOS application) could either be the fault of server downtime or lack of a mobile network connection on the device's part.